Visit

 Our outdoor stone labyrinth is built and maintained by volunteers, and modeled after the famous labyrinth at Chartres, France.
 It is a popular year-round site for reflection and walking meditation.

 Storyhouse Theater sits in the woods close by Storyhouse.
 Storyhouse Stage has been host to plays, dances and gatherings of all kinds for years.
-Whidbey Institute’s youth production collaboration with the Whidbey Island Centre for the Arts takes place here every summer.
+Whidbey Institute’s youth summer house production collaboration with the Whidbey Island Centre for the Arts takes place here every August.

 The Heartland

-The Heartland is the main campus of Whidbey Institute, housing Thomas Berry Hall, the Sanctuary, the Commons, Chartres Labyrinth, Cabin Village, the Farmhouse as well as AppleTree and WestGarden, our kitchen, culinary/herb garden, staff cabin, staff offices, Executive Director’s office and more.
+The Heartland is the main campus of Whidbey Institute and home to our registered programs.
+The Heartland houses Thomas Berry Hall, the Sanctuary, the Commons, Chartres Labyrinth, Cabin Village, the Farmhouse as well as AppleTree and WestGarden, our kitchen, culinary/herb garden, staff cabin, staff offices, Executive Director’s office and more.

 More about AppleTree Garden